antrea-io/antrea/docs/windows.md

 antrea-agent and kube-proxy run as processes on host and are managed by management Pods.
 It is recommended to run OVS daemons as Windows services.
+We also support running OVS processes inside container.
 If you don't want to run antrea-agent and kube-proxy from the management Pods Antrea also provides scripts which help install and run these two components directly without Pod, please see [Manually run kube-proxy and antrea-agent on Windows worker Nodes](#Manually-run-kube-proxy-and-antrea-agent-on-Windows-worker-Nodes)